top of page

 Ivan Frank, Citrowagon.fr

 First things to notice are that the car has Lucas turn signals and there are American cars in the background, indicating that the photo was taken in North America.
 I tried a reverse image search, which revealed that this photo is published on the Citrowagon.fr website and is credited to Ivan Frank, a Denver-area Citroën enthusiast, but other information about the photo is unknown.
 Ivan started out working with a Citroën dealer in Denver named, Carl Bartz.
-Then in about 1964, he stuck out on his own and opened his own Citroën dealership in Denver, after Carl Bartz retired.
+Then in about 1964, he struck out on his own and opened his own Citroën dealership in Denver, after Carl Bartz retired.

 Was this photo taken at Carl Bartz's or Ivan Frank's dealership in Denver?
 It appears not.
 The buildings that they used still exist, but the windows and street details do not match that of our photo.
 (Carl Bartz operated from 3198 N. Speer Boulevard, and Ivan Frank's building was 621 W. 8th Avenue.)